AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 1. Configure the connection depending on your needs.
 Detailed information on how to configure an HTTP API connection is available in [Adobe Experience Platform sources documentation](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/streaming/http.html).

-    At **[!UICONTROL Authentication]** step, toggle on the **[!UICONTROL Enable authentication]** option to use the access token generated previously using OAuth integration.
+    At **[!UICONTROL Authentication]** step, toggle on the **[!UICONTROL Enable authentication]** option to authenticate using the access token generated previously using the OAuth integration.

     ![](assets/ac-lp-source-authentication.png)

-1. Once the connection has been configured, the streaming endpoint displays, which is required to ingest data into Adobe Experience Platform.
+1. Once the source connection has been configured, the streaming endpoint displays, which is required to ingest data into Adobe Experience Platform.

     ![](assets/ac-lp-endpoint.png)